 - If you’re studying Life Cycles, be sure to check out our 2-day Life Cycles Enrichment Program which is offered in May and June only!
 Day 1, children learn and then have fun making a curriculum related craft, while in the classroom.
 Day 2 makes it all come together, when everyone comes to the farm for a visit!

 - During the spring time only, we celebrate the Spring Hatch Eggs-travaganza.
 Any animal tour booked during this time will also see and learn about our new chick arrivals.
 In addition, during this time only, we offer groups the option of booking a ‘Spring Egg Hunt’…the perfect way to end the day.

-- However, if you choose to use the picnic area, the cost is $6.00 per person, or a minimum of $100.00.
+- However, if you choose to use the snack/picnic area, the cost is $6.00 per person, or a minimum of $125.00.
 Additional time is added to the visit to accommodate this option.

-SPECIAL GROUP RATES AVAILABLE, ask us for details.
+SPECIAL RATES AVAILABLE for large groups, ask us for details.